 Currently, there is no national plan for ending youth homelessness.
 So as a coalition of over 100 youth focused organisations, we are calling on political parties to adopt our strategy.

 Sign your name to our petition to demand there is a national strategy to end youth homelessness.
 100,000 signatures means our collective strategy would be considered for debate in Parliament.

 In 2021-22, according to Centrepoint estimates, 129,000 16–25-year-olds presented at their local authority as homeless or at risk of homelessness.
+Since the campaign was launched, this number has increased by 5%, to almost 136,000 in 2022-23.
 Many young people experiencing homelessness remain hidden, not showing up in the data, so this figure could easily be double and with COVID and the cost-of-living crisis, it’s getting worse.
 New Horizon Youth Centre, a day centre supporting young people who are homeless or at risk in London, has seen a 12% increase in young people using our services over the past two years.
 Covid changed everything, but certain truths remain; far too many young people in the UK find themselves unhoused, unsupported and unsafe.

 Young people are not adequately supported during an already challenging transition to adulthood.
 They may be pushed into homelessness due to violence, abuse and trauma at home or in the care or criminal justice system.
 Required to be socially and financially independent for the first time, they face lower pay and minimum wage jobs in the labour markets, increasing their risk of poverty.
 With young people disproportionately affected by both the pandemic and the cost-of-living crisis, action is required now to avoid long term societal repercussion.